adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Nested variant

-Gold comes in various varieties, let's add those as well:
+Gold comes in various varieties, lets add those as well:

     A diamond ring set on a {{rose|yellow|white} gold|platinum} band.

 <img src="../images/tutorial/prompt3.png">

-Notice how we nested a variant for the type of gold, i.e. `{rose|yellow|white}` inside the main variant.
+Notice how we nested a variant for the type of gold, i.e., `{rose|yellow|white}` inside the main variant.
 So now, when generating an image, one of the following prompts is created:

     A diamond ring set on a rose gold band
     A diamond ring set on a yellow gold band
-    A diamond ring set on a whilte gold band
+    A diamond ring set on a white gold band
     A diamond ring set on a platinum band

 Nesting variants can quickly make your prompt template hard to read.
-Luckily, Dymamic Prompts ignores whitespace so that we can change the prompt to:
+Luckily, Dynamic Prompts ignores whitespace so that we can change the prompt to:

     A diamond ring set on a {
         {rose|yellow|white} gold   # you can also add comments
         | platinum                 # which will be ignored by the DP parser
     } band

-Of course, we're not limited to only one variant, we can add a little more variation like this:
+Of course, we're not limited to only one variant; we can add a little more variation like this:

     A {diamond|ruby|emerald} ring set on a {classic|thin|thick}
     {